-Just a little support makes a difference.
+Just a little support makes a difference

-Both community and religious leaders expressed that nothing is too small to give; no matter how small the support, it will help a caregiver.
-According to some of the participants in the support group, it will encourage caregivers' outcomes.
-Some of the respondents shared that support could be financial, providing medication and food, appreciating their efforts, and the ability to cope with the burden of care, especially if the support meets the needs of the caregivers and care recipients.
-The meagre support can go a long way to put a smile on caregivers' faces and make the patients happy.
-It also encourages caregivers to go on caring for their loved ones who are sick.
+Both community and religious leaders expressed that nothing is too small to give, no matter how meagre the support, it will be of help to a caregiver.
+According to some of the participants in the support group it will encourage caregivers' outcome.
+Some of the respondents shared that support could be financially, providing medication, food, appreciating their efforts, and the ability to cope with the burden of care.
+Especially if the support meets the needs of the caregivers and care recipient.

 "The impact of the support will go a long way if all the factors behind the situation are understood because the support must take cognisance of every dynamic that is part of the challenge at hand."
-(Anon, 67 years old).
+(Anon, 67-years old).

-Mitigate guilt, worry, and anxiety.
+Mitigate guilt, worry and anxiety

-Policy implementers suggest that "Even if the support is tiny, it will be helpful to mitigate guilt, worry, and anxiety amongst caregivers.
-Some participants revealed that caregivers experience guilt and are worried about the patient's condition, thinking about what could happen to the older adult when left alone.
-Findings indicate that the more the caregiver experiences anxiety and worry, the greater their inability to care.
+Policy implementers suggest that '' Even if the support is little it will be helpful to mitigate guilt, worry and anxiety amongst caregivers.
+Some participants revealed that caregivers of the experience guilt and are worried about the patient's condition, thinking what could happen to the older adult when left alone.
+Findings indicate that the more the caregiver experiences anxiety and worry the greater their inability to care.